How To Supercharge Your Christmas Preparations.

-It’s that time of the year again when we’ve got a huge list of things to do and so little time to get it done!
-We battle through the crowds, grab last minute presents, write cards that don’t get sent because we’ve missed the last Christmas post.
+Christmas preparations!
+It’s that grizzly time of the year again when we’ve got a humongous list of things to do and a minuscule amount of time to get it done!
+We battle through the crowds, grasp last-minute presents, write cards that don’t get sent because we’ve missed the last Christmas post.
 We have expected guests, unexpected guests, food to prepare, drink to purchase and nibbles to serve and of course the Christmas cleaning to stay on top of.
 We work full-time, look after our kids and try to do it all by ourselves.

 - Christmas cleaning